Yinnis97/Yinculator/README.md

 ## Setup Instructions

 1. Git Copy the repository.
-3. Open the command line and enter the following commands:

-    ```cmd
-    cmake -B build -DCMAKE_BUILD_TYPE=Release
-    ```
-    ```cmd
-    cmake --build build --config Release
-    ```
+3. Run the build.bat script.
-4. A build folder should now be available.
+4. A Release folder should now be available.
-5. Open the build folder and navigate to the release folder.
+5. Open the Release folder.
 6. Start the .Exe.

 ## Sources